 Bringing vintage documentation back to life

-But something essential is often missing: knowledge.
+But something essential is often missing: the knowledge.

 My approach: a very focused development assistant

-BASIC is already well documented almost everywhere.
+BASIC is already well covered everywhere.

-But as soon as you get into:
+But as soon as you venture into:

 The idea is simple:

-ask a question in natural language,
+ask a question in plain language,

 and let the RAG find the right page, the right excerpt, the right explanation.